Spejik/pepa-discord-ai-bot/README.md

-# Llama AI Discord
+# Pepa Discord AI Bot

-Get the model from <https://huggingface.co/TheBloke/Luna-AI-Llama2-Uncensored-GGUF> or <https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF>

-Run LM Studio Local Inference Server
+## Getting started

-Start with `pnpm run start`
+1. Run `pnpm i` and start with `pnpm run start`

-## Local translation

-To use local, higher quality translations, follow the install instructions here <https://github.com/Helsinki-NLP/OpusTranslationService>

-WIP
+2. Get a model.
+   Some that work well are [Luna AI Llama2 Uncensored](https://huggingface.co/TheBloke/Luna-AI-Llama2-Uncensored-GGUF) or [OpenHermes Mistral](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF)
+3. Run [LM Studio](https://lmstudio.ai/) Local Inference Server.
+   Make sure the model has correct settings and prompt formatting preset.
+   You should also increase the number of cpu threads. (default is 4, 10-14 works fine)